Madden NFL 23

-Features
+Gameplay

 The franchise mode featured new additions, including free agency tools and additional trade factors.
 The PS5 and Xbox Series X/S versions of the game included new defensive animations, including mid-air collisions and tackle assists, as well as a more precise passing mechanic on offense.
 The game also features player-locked touchdown camera views, additional player silhouettes body types, and improved stadium details.

-The John Madden Legacy Game mode was created to honor the late John Madden and featured the AFC and NFC teams, just like in the annual NFL Pro Bowl game, at the Oakland Coliseum (known in-game as "The Coliseum"), the site of the Oakland Raiders in the 1970s, featuring Madden's favorite players from the past and present, along with two versions of John Madden coaching both teams, respectively, a halftime tribute to John Madden himself, narrated by long time Raiders fan, Tre Mosley.
-Various quotes from John Madden are also heard in the background, as well as on the video board.

 In July 2022, EA set up a phone line where gamers could call to complain about a player's rating being too low.

 Madden Ultimate Team also received several notable improvements.
 The introduction of the new Field Pass system allows players to earn up to date rewards throughout the year.
 New Field Passes come out with each major program, season, and every two weeks the Competitive Field Pass releases new rewards for players to earn.
-There has been 4 field passes, with a different player to collect upgrade tokens to upgrade them.

-On December 22, 2022, the third Nickelodeon cross-promotion event, as a tie-in to the December 25, 2022 broadcast, not only included content from SpongeBob SquarePants in The Yard mode, but allow players to take on ten challenges based on moments featuring Nickelodeon NVP winners from the 2021 Wild Card game and the 2021 NFL season and earn two exclusive Nickelodeon NVP cards (both the 2021 Wild Card game and the 2022 Christmas game (token usable on January 3, 2023)) and Spongebob gear in the Ultimate Team mode.

-Alan Roach, who has been the PA announcer for the Super Bowl, the Pro Bowl and the NFL International Series, as well as the Minnesota Vikings, will be once again serving as the announcer, but only in Super Bowl matches.